I can not tell a lie. I am a fan of Wendy’s, always have been, and always will be.

-I clearly remember harassing (this is the correct word here) el Viejo (Cuban Grandfather term of endearment) via rotary phone after getting home from elementary school.
+I clearly remember harassing (this is the correct word here) El Viejo (a Cuban Grandfather term of endearment) via rotary phone after getting home from elementary school.
 He needed to bring me a Wendy’s Single with only cheese, ketchup, and mayo.

-It had worked a couple of times already but I knew he was ready to turn down my request.
-I brought in a secret weapon, my little sister Michelle, and her love for Wendy’s Frosty.
+It had worked a couple of times, but I knew he was ready to turn down my request.
+So I brought in a secret weapon, my little sister Michelle, and her love for Wendy’s Frosty.

 If I had to guess, we probably got him to bring us Wendy’s somewhere in the neighborhood of 6 to 7 times over a few weeks.
 I don’t want you to think he was making any special trips out of his way to a different house.